valgaze/df-cheatcodes-base/README.md

 The big idea is to make it simple and **fast** to quickly iterate on conversational experiences.

-This library is used with the main df-cheatcodes bundle, but broken out for use in building rich conversational interfaces
+This library is used with the main df-cheatcodes bundle, but broken out for use in building rich conversational interfaces, usually in a frontend context.

 ## Other Components